A Life-Changing Event: How Our Limb Loss and Amputation Lawyer Can Help You

 - Vehicular crashes.
 Motor vehicle collisions are by far the leading reason for traumatic amputations.
 Severe burns and blunt force trauma may necessitate removing a damaged limb that cannot be saved.
 Those who ride bicycles and motorcycles are particularly vulnerable to limb loss trauma.
 Because many crashes are caused by persons demonstrating negligent behaviors such as driving under the influence, speeding, and distraction due to smartphones, victims of amputation caused by a crash may bring a lawsuit to recover damages for their losses.

 - Workplace accidents.
-OSHA (the Occupational Safety and Health Administration) reported that, in 2015, the workplace was responsible for 2,644 traumatic amputations, with 57 percent of the limb losses occurring in manufacturing.
+OSHA (the Occupational Safety and Health Administration) reported that, in 2015, the workplace was responsible for 2,644 traumatic amputations, with 57 percent of limb loss reports occurring in manufacturing.
 A number of job areas carry a great risk of amputation, including construction, the wholesale and retail trade, the oil and gas industries, industrial workplaces, and agriculture.
 Amputations with occupational causes can happen because of dangerous work conditions that managers or owners resist fixing despite repeated complaints and citations.

 - Medical malpractice.
 With the aging of our population and the increase in diabetes, amputation is sometimes the only solution.
 But occasionally mistakes are made.
 While not all medical mistakes translate into malpractice, the failure to properly treat infections (especially in patients suffering from diabetes), the failure to prevent blood clots from forming during surgery, and amputating the wrong limb can all be grounds for a medical malpractice suit.